JoaGamo/GameZip/README.md

 # GameZip

 GameZip is a Python script that processes a target directory based on the specified category.
-The script will use the RAWG or IGDB API to correct the file name, compress the game, and store it in the directory specified in the `.env` configuration file.
+The script will use the IGDB API to correct the file name, compress the game, and store it in the directory specified in the `.env` configuration file.
 GameZip is designed to be triggered by a torrent client upon torrent completion in a Linux environment but can also be executed as a standalone script.

 ## Configuration